BusinessCracking Down on I.P. theft could increase investment in China – Clete...

 He explained that the recently signed trade agreement between China and the U.S. would make a clear difference in protecting intellectual property for companies doing business in China.

-Wednesday’s agreement is a move towards rooting out various practices performed by Beijing that has uptight the White House and members of Congress from both parties, including intellectual property theft and forced technology handovers from the U.S. companies in exchange for market access in China.
+Wednesday’s agreement is a move towards rooting out various practices performed by Beijing that have uptight the White House and members of Congress from both parties, including intellectual property theft and forced technology handovers from the U.S. companies in exchange for market access in China.

 China Agrees to Purchase $200 Billion of US exports